adrien1018/beta-tetris/README.md

 An actor-critic neural network agent playing NES Tetris with tapping speed and reaction time limitations.

-This is the same agent featured in [Classic Tetris AI Exhibition](https://www.twitch.tv/videos/1073802901).
+This is the left well & improved version of the agent featured in [Classic Tetris AI Exhibition](https://www.twitch.tv/videos/1073802901).

 ## Setup